 Back in March 2017, Music Week dropped into Warner Bros' London HQ to speak to Linkin Park's co-frontmen Chester Bennington and Mike Shinoda.
 The pair were in bouyant mood as they prepared to release their new album, One More Light, a record that saw the veteran nu-metal act collaborate with rising pop star, Kiiara, and work with Justin Tranter and Julia Michaels, songsmiths for the likes of Britney Spears, Justin Bieber and Selena Gomez.
-Tragically, just a few months later, Bennington would take his own life.
+Tragically, just a few months later, Bennington would no longer be with us.
 Here, in this candid final interview with Music Week, Bennington talked about his ongoing battle with depression, his relationship with his own musical past and why it didn't matter to him what anyone else thought about One More Light...

 Linkin Park have been in this position before.
 In 2003, 2007, 2010, 2012 and 2014, to be precise.
 Each of those years marked a studio album – subsequent to their landmark 2000 debut, Hybrid Theory – which has seen co-frontmen Chester Bennington and Mike Shinoda field questions about why they’ve pushed their sound so far away from the one that first defined them.